wely/DevCamp/HOL/dotnet/modern-cloud-apps/README.md

     ![image](./media/image-13.png)

 1. In the Utils folder, create a class called Settings.cs.
-This will hold our static variables and constants for the applicaiton.
+This will hold our static variables and constants for the application.
 1. Open the Settings.cs file and paste the following:

     ```csharp